GabrielOlivierDEV/PartyManagerFramework/README.md

 - Updates `party_members` order.
 - Changes character's group from `npcs` to `player`.
 - Repositions all members with `place_in_party_position()`.
+- Alternatively you can set your player node (with the `character.gd` script) as "playable" on the inspector!

 ### `PartyManager.reorganize_party()`